Simer0996/Simerjit-Singh-IS24-full-stack-competition-req97073/README.md

 # Testing Front-End
 # Getting Started with Create React App
-For Front-End i've used the yarn package manager for stable dependencies and version locking -- To install Yarn globally,
+For Front-End i've used the yarn package manager for stable dependencies and version locking
+ - To install Yarn globally,
- = State npm install yarn --global
+ - State npm install yarn --global
- = Although, the project can run using npm start, as i've locked the dependencies package.json file it may cause warnings.
+ - Although, the project can run using npm start, as i've locked the dependencies package.json file to fix potential warnings.

 ### To start the project
 ### `yarn start`